 Read MoreIn my role as Director of External Affairs at Equitas Health, a lot of transgender, non-binary, and gender expansive folks have been asking me about mpox (MPX).
 Many of my colleagues here and at other community organizations have noticed the same thing.

-To help answer these common questions, I sat down with Teagan Vaughn, PharmD, RPh, AAHIVP (she/her).
+To help answer these common questions, I sat down with Teagan Vaughn, PharmD, RPh, AAHIVP (She/Her).
 Teagan is the Director of Gender Affirming Care and a clinical pharmacist at Equitas Health.

 Read MoreIn August, the U.S. Department of Health and Human Services proposed a rule that would bar discrimination in federally funded healthcare settings on the basis of sex, including sexual orientation and gender identity.
 While Equitas Health applauds these added protections, we told the government that we think the rule should go even further.